Trip Summary

 Packing List

-Also, when packing please remember this note from Salmon Air: Note from Salmon Air: “We ask that each customer come with no more than one medium- or two small-sized bags that weigh no more than a total of 35 lbs.
+Also, when packing please remember this note from Salmon Air: Note from Gem Air: “We ask that each customer come with no more than one medium- or two small-sized bags that weigh no more than a total of 35 lbs.
 Large hard-sided luggage will not fit.”

 What to pack